 As an official AI partner of the Central TB Division (CTD), we are developing multiple interventions across the TB care cascade and helping India’s National TB Elimination Programme (NTEP) become AI-ready.

-We use AI to interpret results of the LPA test to determine drug resistance to TB.
+Line Probe Assay tests diagnose Drug-resistant TB cases (DR-TB).
+Errors in interpretation, manual entry of results in LPA tests, and a prolonged turnaround time cause delays in initiating TB treatment.
+We use AI to interpret the results of the LPA test to determine drug resistance to TB.
 Each LPA strip encodes the drug resistance pattern of the patient via a series of activated (dark) and inactivated (light) bands corresponding to different regions of the genome of the Tuberculosis bacterium.
 The AI problem consists of identifying this band pattern and then employing a set of rules to determine the specific type of drug resistance.

 The challenging aspects of this problem lie in visually isolating each strip on a (possibly crumpled) piece of paper and then identifying the bands and their sequence.
 This is carried out using both classical computer vision techniques that detect activated bands via edge detection and match the band pattern against reference templates.
-Most importantly, the models need to work in a resource-constrained environment without impacting clinical outcomes.
 We are working to develop end-to-end supervised deep learning techniques to address this multi-task problem, with a human-in-the-loop as an integral part of the AI ecosystem, along with novel data augmentation techniques.

-The principal AI challenge here lies in early prediction of treatment dropoff (also referred to as Lost to Follow Up or LFU).
-Treatment dropoff is governed by a number of factors, many of them dynamic in nature, and it is therefore expected that early prediction of dropoff is a difficult problem.
-Our AI solution, however, yields accuracies that are more than twice as high as those of the best rule-based decision making systems, and fair across a number of important cohorts like gender, public vs. private treatment facilities, and month of treatment initiation.
+The principal AI challenge here lies in the early prediction of treatment dropoff.
+Several factors govern treatment dropoff, many of which are dynamic; therefore, early prediction of dropoff is a complex problem.
+Our AI solution, however, yields accuracies that are more than twice as high as those of the best rule-based decision-making systems and fair across many important cohorts like gender, public vs. private treatment facilities, and month of treatment initiation.
 We are also working on interpretability methods to ensure that predictions are explainable in terms of the underlying indicators.

 Cough is one of the predominant presenting symptoms in cases of pulmonary tuberculosis.
-Certain characteristics in the cough sound signatures of TB patients are likely to correspond with TB indicators, and screening patients on this basis may help to guide high probability cases towards early diagnosis and healthcare interventions.
+Specific characteristics in the cough sound signatures of TB patients are likely to correspond with TB indicators, and screening patients on this basis may help to guide high-probability cases toward early diagnosis and healthcare interventions.

-We have developed two AI-powered apps as part of our Cough Against TB solution: one used by healthcare workers to screen TB cases in health facilities and community settings, and the other to enable self-screening by individuals in the general population in the comfort of their homes.
-Our AI model is being trained on data that includes cough and voice sounds, and symptoms collected from TB-positive and TB-negative cases from across the country.
+We have developed two AI-powered apps as part of our Cough Against TB solution: one used by healthcare workers to screen TB cases in health facilities and community settings and the other to enable self-screening by individuals in the general population in the comfort of their homes.
+Our AI model is being trained on data that includes cough and voice sounds and symptoms collected from TB-positive and TB-negative cases.
 The audio inputs are converted to spectrograms, which, along with symptomatic data, are used as inputs for a deep neural network that learns to predict the likelihood of an individual being a pulmonary TB patient.

-Our AI solution leverages the differentiated care model to mitigate mortality among TB patients who access Health and Wellness Centres in the public sector.
-Our data collection application, TB-Triage, will manage and support risk prediction, stratification of patients, and capturing of intervention data.
+A few risk factors and indicators that can influence TB incidence include undernourishment, diabetes, HIV infection, alcohol use disorders, and smoking.
+Reasons for mortality during treatment of TB have been reported to be due either to extensive TB and complications that come with it or to certain comorbidities.
+Our AI solution leverages the differentiated care model to mitigate mortality among TB patients who access healthcare facilities in the public sector.
+Our data collection application, TB-Triage, will manage and support risk prediction, patient stratification, and intervention data capturing.

-Wadhwani AI’s AI model is being developed to assess 16 variables (BMI, MUAC, pulse rate, temperature, blood pressure, respiratory rate, oxygen saturation, haemoglobin, icterus, oedema, HIV status, RBC, TWC, chest X-ray, haemoptysis, general conditions) and arrive at a machine-driven scoring methodology to enhance the existing system.
+An AI model is being developed to assess 16 variables (BMI, MUAC, pulse rate, temperature, blood pressure, respiratory rate, oxygen saturation, hemoglobin, icterus, edema, HIV status, RBC, TWC, chest X-ray, hemoptysis, general conditions) and arrive at a machine-driven scoring methodology to enhance the existing system.

-The potential users of this app and our solutions are clinical health officers and medical officers.
-Community Health Officers (CHOs) at the primary healthcare level will screen patients, conduct basic clinical assessments, carry out a risk-based stratification of patients, and provide appropriate care to patients identified as high-risk.
-Patients may need no referrals, or may require outpatient, in-patient, or even critical care.
+The potential users of this app and our solutions are clinical health officers and medical officers who may screen patients, conduct basic clinical assessments, carry out a risk-based stratification of patients, and provide appropriate care to patients identified as high-risk.

+Chest X-ray is the leading screening tool for pulmonary TB.
+However, a significant number of patients still do not undergo screening.
+This highlights the need for a portable, point-of-care screening system with automated readout.
 Our USG solution aims to demonstrate that abnormal features found in chest ultrasound scans can be used as signals to diagnose TB using AI.
 Building upon previous works, we first show that the chest ultrasound scans of TB patients indeed contain distinctive features that are discernible to the radiologist’s eye.
 We formulate the AI task to detect these abnormal features in an automated fashion and predict the likelihood of the patient being TB-positive.
-Our current AI proof-of-concept uses deep learning to identify abnormal features within individual frames of a USG video scan, followed by frame-level aggregation to make a video- or patient-level prediction for TB.
+Through deep learning, we identify abnormal features within individual frames of a USG video scan, followed by frame-level aggregation to make a video or patient-level prediction for TB.

 ROLES AND RESPONSIBILITIES